Applying for a student visa in the UK

 - If you want to start a course at Imperial College but still have some time left on a student visa from your previous course at another University/School, you will need to change your tier 4 sponsor [pdf].

-- You will not be permitted to complete registration or to start your studies at the College if you hold a Tier 4 visa linked to another institution.
+- You will not be permitted to complete registration or to start your studies at the College if you hold a Student Visa linked to another institution.

 How do my dependants extend their visa?